 For visitors without cars, floatplanes offer service to San Juan Island from several destinations including Sea-Tac (Seattle-Tacoma International Airport).

-Friday Harbor offers plenty of moorage for boat owners.
+Friday Harbor offers plenty of moorings for boat owners.

 Getting Around San Juan Island National Historical Park